trinodb/trino/presto-docs/src/main/sphinx/connector/hive.rst

 Avro Schema Evolution
 ---------------------

-Presto supports querying and manipulating Hive tables with Avro storage format which has the schema set based on an Avro schema file/literal.
-It is also possible to create tables in Presto which infer the schema from a valid Avro schema file located locally, or remotely in HDFS/Web server.
+Presto supports querying and manipulating Hive tables with the Avro storage format, which has the schema set based on an Avro schema file/literal.
+Presto is also capable of creating the tables in Presto by infering the schema from a valid Avro schema file located locally, or remotely in HDFS/Web server.

 To specify that the Avro schema should be used for interpreting table's data one must use ``avro_schema_url`` table property.
 The schema can be placed remotely in